Code-Institute-Submissions/webzone-milestone-project-three/README.md

 - **Delete Post** - The Delete button is only available if a user is logged in and if the post was created by the user.
 Clicking the button triggers the Delete modal, which asks the user to confirm the deletion request.
 If the user confirms the deletion, the post will be deleted.

 - **Cancel Button (Edit Post Page and Delete Popup Modal)** - There is a 'Cancel' button on the Edit post page and on the Delete Popup Modal.
 The 'Cancel' button on the edit page redirect the user back to the Home page.
 And the 'Cancel' button on the Delete modal popup is meant to close the popup.

+- **Footer** - My website has a footer section with three subsection and a copyright info.
+The subsections includes; About Us, Contact Us and Connect With Us.
+The "Connect With Us" section contains Icons of social platforms such as GitHub, Facebook, Instagram and LinkeLinkedIn.
+When a user clicks on any of these icons they will be redirected to the website of the social platform.

 - **Profile Page** - The profile page displays the owner of the profile.